-Medical HDHP + HSA
+Medical HDHP

 Our medical plan, administered by OhioHealthy, allows you to access quality healthcare and provides comprehensive coverage.

-The OhioHealthy HDHP+HSA has:
+The OhioHealthy HDHP has:

 • Lower premiums than the OhioHealthy PPO